The rules of padel

 The opposition wins a point if:

-• The ball bounces twice in any area on your side of the court
+• The ball bounces twice in any area on your side of the court.
+This includes hitting the ground, a wall and the ground again before it is returned

 • The ball hits you or your teammate during play